mathflare/mathflare/CONTRIBUTING.md

 1. Fork the `main` branch
 2. Clone the Repository
 3. Make the changes
-4. Make a PR on the `to-test` branch
+4. Make a PR on the `main` branch
-5. Wait for aprooval (you may be asked to make changes on your code)
+5. Wait for aprooval (you may be asked to make changes on your code!)

 ## Rules